UTSAVS26/biniou/README.md

     - Windows 11 22H2
     - macOS ???

-><u>Note :</u> biniou supports Cuda or ROCm but does not require a dedicated GPU to run.
+><u>Note :</u> biniou support Cuda or ROCm but does not require a dedicated GPU to run.
 You can install it in a virtual machine.

 ---